HSJose/Selenium_hs_example/README.md

-Below is a README template for the script you've shared.
-This README provides an overview of what the script does, how to set it up, and how to run it.
-You might need to adjust paths, commands, or specific details according to your actual project setup or requirements.

----

 # WebdriverIO Test Script with API Integration

 This Node.js script automates web testing using WebdriverIO and integrates API calls using `node-fetch`.
 It demonstrates navigating a web page, performing actions based on assertions, and reporting test outcomes via API calls.